-Return-to-play decisions should commonly follow post-exertion neurocognitive testing, researchers findJanuary 31st, 2013 in Health /
+Return-to-play decisions should commonly follow post-exertion neurocognitive testing, researchers findJanuary 31, 2013 in Medicine & Health / Health

 (Medical Xpress)—Too many athletes may be going back onto the field, court or rink too soon after a concussion, according to a new study that recommends athletes undergo post-exertion neurocognitive testing before being cleared to return to play.

 Three UPMC clinicians and researchers were co-authors of a study published in the January edition of Brain Injury showing that cognitive concussion issues may linger undetected in athletes at rest.
 That's what the Boston-based study, by lead investigator Neal McGrath, Ph.D., and Wayne Dinn, Ph.D., of Sports Concussion New England, found in more than one in four high-school age athletes.
 They reported being symptom-free and returned to baseline neurocognitive-test levels, meaning most clinicians and state laws would allow them to return to their sports.
 Yet, in spite of feeling ready to return, 27.7 percent of these athletes displayed at least one area of cognitive decline after moderate physical exertion.

 Those players were then kept from contact sports, allowed more time to heal and ultimately passed post-exertion cognitive testing before being cleared to return to play.
 Thus, the researchers concluded that computerized neurocognitive testing following moderate exertion should be part of the standard procedure when making return-to-play decisions for athletes for whom activity or exercise shows that they remain cognitively impaired.